 Symptoms of PGAD

-The criteria for diagnosis is not widely agreed upon by doctors (Klifto & Dellon, 2019), however those often experience a combination of the following symptoms:
+The criteria for a Persistent genital arousal disorder diagnosis is not widely agreed upon by doctors (Klifto & Dellon, 2019), however those often experience a combination of the following symptoms:

 - Genitals are persistently aroused